christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 ### compare_voxel_grids_temp.py v.1.0.0 (not in main pipeline) <br>
 **Description:** <br>
 Contais all the tests that have been tried.
 This is not in the main pipeline.
-Keep in mind that if an unexpected error when running is found it might be due to memory limitations (e.g. on VSCode).
+Keep in mind that if an unexpected error when running it is found it might be due to memory limitations (e.g. on VSCode).
 When I was using jupyter notebook no error was detected but when moved to VSCode the error occurs if all sections are runned at the same time.
 It was due to multiple plots not able to be windowed

 ### compare_voxel_grid_gt.py v.1.0.2 <br>
 **Description:** <br>